Han Chinese, Mandarin in Malaysia

 What Are Their Beliefs?

-The Han Chinese consult horoscopes in an attempt to determine what course of action will promote harmony and bring good luck.
+Most Mandarin Chinese in Malaysia adhere to the traditional Chinese religion.
+They consult horoscopes in an attempt to determine what course of action will promote harmony and bring good luck.
 They also believe in a pantheon of spirits who inhabit the earth.
 The spirits of their ancestors supposedly roam the earth, and if treated properly, are benign and bring good luck.
-They believe that ghosts exist as the spirits of people who are angry at the circumstances of their death; these spirits are said to be malicious and capricious.
-Deities are supposedly the souls of people who lived especially virtuous lives.
-They believe these deities have spiritual powers that can be used to benefit those who worship them.
+They believe ghosts exist as the spirits of people who are angry at the circumstances of their death; these spirits are malicious and capricious.
+By contrast, deities are the souls of people who lived especially virtuous lives.
+These deities have spiritual powers that can be used to benefit those who worship them.
+That motivates the Bin Mei to worship these deities.
 Although the Han Chinese still claim adherence to these beliefs, they seem to have little effect on their everyday lives.
-In fact, many of them are non-religious in practice.
+Many are non-religious in practice.

 What Are Their Needs?